Protecting your eyes in the tanning bed – here’s why it matters

 The eyes are among the most sensitive organs to UV radiation – yet eye protection during tanning sessions is often overlooked.

-While the skin usually responds quickly to excess sun, eye damage can develop silently – leading to pain, blurred vision, and even permanent conditions.
-In this article, we explore why eye protection in the tanning bed is not optional, but essential.
+The skin usually reacts quickly to excess sun, but eye damage develops silently – it may lead to pain, blurred vision, and even long-term conditions.
+In this article, we look at why eye protection in tanning beds is not an option, but a necessity.

 Invisible threat: UV and your eyes

-When we think of UV radiation, we mostly think about skin – but our eyes are just as vulnerable, and even more exposed in a tanning bed.
-When lying horizontally, UV rays directly reach the eyeball.
-Radiation penetrates closed eyelids, and covering them with fabric doesn’t offer protection.
-Only certified protective goggles can effectively block UV radiation.
+When we talk about UV radiation, we mainly think about the skin; however, our eyes are equally sensitive, and in tanning beds, they may be even more exposed.
+When lying horizontally, UV rays reach the eyeball directly.
+Radiation penetrates closed eyelids, and covering them with fabric does not protect against UV.
+Certified protective goggles are the only solution designed to limit eye exposure to UV radiation.

 How does UV affect the eye?